From Microsoft to Microslop to Linux: Why I Made the Switch

 Well, Mr Satya, I have a couple of bicycles that will blow your mind:

-You are the biggest Linux evangelist there ever was, you single-handedly convinced countless people to ditch your buggy, ad-ridden, bloated, slop-infested mess of an OS.
+You are the biggest Linux evangelist there ever was, and single-handedly convinced countless people to ditch your buggy, ad-ridden, bloated, slop-infested mess of an OS.

-And worst of all, you're like a pit bull that has lock-jawed onto OpenAI's ballsack, and you're not letting go, not matter how much we tell you to.
+Worst of all, you're like a pit bull that has lock-jawed onto OpenAI's ballsack, and you're not letting go, no matter how much we tell you to.

 So we're calling slop for what it is: disgusting slop.

-You're chasing profit like your life depends on it, yet you've completely forgotten the very thing that generates profit: user satisfaction.
+You're chasing profit like your life depends on it, yet you've completely forgotten the very things that generate profit: user satisfaction and adoption.

 Satya came down from his cloud in the sky,